Learn More About The Novel Coronavirus, COVID-19 And Wisconsin

 7. How does COVID-19 testing work in Wisconsin and who can get tested?

 Tests for COVID-19 are available at numerous locations across Wisconsin, including hospitals, healthcare clinics and temporary testing locations.
-The state originally started conducting tests at the Wisconsin State Laboratory of Hygiene and Milwaukee Health Department, which were followed by dozens of private labs.

 Demand for testing outstripped the capacity of labs in Wisconsin during the outbreak's early weeks.
 The limited availability of testing through Wisconsin's public health system spurred many private health providers to develop or purchase their own COVID-19 tests.
-These actions significantly expanded the number of tests being conducted in the state, though shortages of supplies remain an issue.
+These actions significantly expanded the number of tests being conducted in the state, though shortages of supplies remained an issue.

 On March 30, Gov. Tony Evers announced a partnership with Wisconsin-based technology and healthcare companies aimed at strengthening testing supply chains and quickly doubling the number of COVID-19 tests performed each day.
-As a result of expanded testing capacity, state health officials announced April 10 that they were relaxing previous guidelines that called for restricting COVID-19 tests to hospitalized patients, healthcare workers, residents and workers at long-term care facilities and high-risk individuals.
+As a result of expanded testing capacity, state health officials announced April 10 they were relaxing previous guidelines that called for restricting COVID-19 tests to hospitalized patients, healthcare workers, residents and workers at long-term care facilities and high-risk individuals.

 Wisconsin enacted a COVID-19 response package on April 15, which requires health insurers to cover COVID-19 testing and bars insurers from discriminating against people with the disease or who have recovered from it.
 It also ensures Wisconsin qualifies for newly available federal Medicaid funding.
 The federal government also enacted a COVID-19 response package that included a provision for free COVID-19 testing nationwide.